Aimia: The Road To Redemption - Part 2

 1) Gross billings

-These were generally good in North America but international declines were quite serious.
+These were generally good in North America, but international declines were quite serious.

 Source: Aimia Q3-2017 presentation

-A common bull argument and one that we have made too is that in case of a redemption run the international businesses could still hold value while Aimia devalued and did a "run-off" on the Aeroplan.
-Well, these kind of declines question the validity of that thesis.
-Part of the blame was the exceptionally strong Canadian dollar which has since reversed but when you consider a baseline inflation of 2% the decline even adjusted for currency was quite bad in Q3-2017.
+A common bull argument and one that we have made too is that in case of a redemption run, the international businesses could still hold value while Aimia devalued and did a "run-off" on the Aeroplan.
+Well, these kinds of declines question the validity of that thesis.
+Part of the blame was the exceptionally strong Canadian dollar which has since reversed, but when you consider a baseline inflation of 2%, the decline, even adjusted for currency, was quite bad in Q3-2017.
 We will be watching if this develops into a trend.
-On the positive side their investment in PLM continues to do well and conservatively the value is appreciating at 10% per annum.
+On the positive side, its investment in PLM continues to do well, and conservatively, the value is appreciating at 10% per annum.

 2) Burn/Earn Ratio

 This is a measure of how much money Aimia is making on every "Air Mile".
-It came in under 100% and clearly based on the market reaction nobody thought this was bad.
+It came in under 100%, and clearly, based on the market reaction, nobody thought this was bad.

 We are not too sure.
-The number is significantly higher than Q3-2016 and Q3-2015 and higher than all other quarters outside of three Q1's shown.
-The most likely explanation is that Aimia is promoting heavily and we hope it is temporary but that number can ruin the show pretty rapidly.
+The number is significantly higher than Q3-2016 and Q3-2015 and higher than all other quarters outside of three Q1s shown.
+The most likely explanation is that Aimia is promoting heavily, and we hope it is temporary, but that number can ruin the show pretty rapidly.

 3) Balance sheet analysis

-If it is one area that Aimia delivered in spades it was in balance sheet improvement.
+If it is one area that Aimia delivered in spades, it was in balance sheet improvement.

 Source: Aimia Q3-2017 financial statements